jina-ai/example-app-store/README.md

 ## What are all these files?

 After downloading you'll see a lot of files.
-Here's when you'll see them and what they're for
+We're only concerned about the `backend` folder since that's where all the Jina magic happens:

 |       | Filename                      | What is it?                                       | When will you see it?       |
 |-------|-------------------------------|---------------------------------------------------|-----------------------------|